swati28723/hello-world/README.md

 Hello!
-When I am learning git and github I created this file.
-This is a temporary file.
+I created this file while learning git and github.